skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/14_building_a_movement_and_a_presence.md

 - The work is transparent to the public and other government officials
 - Potential job applicants understand the types of projects they'll be involved in and they might even apply to work on specific projects
-- The barriers between teams are lower, because other teams know what you're working on
+- The barriers between teams are lower because other teams know what you're working on
 - You're building a repository of the team's work as you share it

 When you share your work techniques in blogs or in workshops, this helps: